KC7-Foundation/kc7_data/mcjwalker/README.md

 **Alerts and Alert Fatigue**

-In the CastleSand database, we have access to a **SecurityAlerts** table that shows suspicious security events that have occurred on the Castle&Sand network.
+In the CJWalker database, we have access to a **SecurityAlerts** table that shows suspicious security events that have occurred on the Castle&Sand network.
 This can be a great place to begin searching for malicious activity.
 However, we need to be aware that some of these alerts are false positives, which means they may indicate non-malicious activity.
 Let's be careful not to waste too much time chasing after these.

 ## Resources